paperize/paperize/knowledge-base/corpus/early-playing-article.md

 ## Standard Web Apps

 Traditionally (for about the past 20 years), web applications of any scale have been "database-backed web applications".
-This class of software encompasses virtually every notable website we use: Google, Facebook, and Amazon certainly, but also the corporate portals we use in our day jobs, the smaller e-commerce platforms, and even creative endeavors such as Canva.
+This class of software encompasses virtually every notable website we use: Google, Facebook, and Amazon certainly, but also the corporate portals we use in our day jobs, the smaller e-commerce platforms, and even creative endeavors such as Pinterest and Canva.

 Indeed, it is easy for one to assume that database-backed is the _only_ way to create a compelling and scalable web application.
 What else would the "server" be for in the "client-server" model of software that the web uses?
 Many clients talk to a single source of truth that makes sure everything is valid and safe and shares changes from any one client back out to other clients.